“Pentera helps us prioritize what truly matters and gives us confidence we are covering our global environment continuously.”

 Ordering a change is not equivalent to seeing it through

 When given permission, I try the application and can say that one out of five companies has at least one machine with this vulnerability ready to be exploited.
 It’s just unbelievable!
 Although 2017 is way behind us and millions of customer records have been stolen on account of this vulnerability, the epidemic of MS17-010 has yet to be exterminated.
 You can often find computers which are still vulnerable, even in enterprises who believe they have patched all of their systems.
 This can happen despite the best intentions, due to wrongful implementation (human error) of the patch, unwillingness to restart the server patched, or because of compatibility issues with older operating systems.
-It is critical to understand that even one susceptible computer in a company can be a segway to compromising the entire organization.
+It is critical to understand that even one susceptible computer in a company can be a segue to compromising the entire organization.
 In other words, taking over one computer can help a hacker gain foothold in the network and propel his attack forward.
 My application is a simple application with one attack vector, executed manually, and used to test a network for one specific vulnerability.
 Think what can be done with a machine which automatically tests for hundreds of vulnerabilities and the interactions between them.
 My conclusion – one might choose to leave the door open in a bad neighborhood and expect not to be robbed, but that is highly unlikely.
 I suggest treating your patching the same way: take your patching seriously and validate your fixes with continuous penetration testing software.